 to finalise the engineering.”

 Upon release, the single received airplay on local radio stations in the Pittsburgh area, including on WAMO, the city’s number one R&B station and another station by the name of 13Q.
 Kevin jokingly recalls how the band would often phone up the stations themselves to request the track, which would then be played to their great amusement.
 However, sadly soon after Fred started to suffer from health implications, and had to significantly slow down his efforts in promoting the record, and “since none of us were prepared to continue with Fred’s duties, the record was not a success.
 Jim and I played the recording for an A&R person in New York City but never heard back from him”.
 Eventually the band decided to part their ways and to pursue their academic goals instead.
 Nevertheless, as Stacy explains, “most of us are still performing today in some capacity, and remain friends, even playing together occasionally”.

-‘Steel City Disco’ has since become highly sought-after as arguably one of the best privately pressed disco releases ever put to wax, lifting its status from a mere ‘rarity’ to a true grail for many collectors and DJs.
-It is our honour to officially offer it here for the first time once more, backed with an unreleased extended version of ‘Dansation’, sourced from the original master tapes.
+Regardless of the level of success that the record received upon release, it is clear that it has stood the test of time as arguably one of the best privately pressed disco releases ever put to wax, lifting its status from a mere ‘rarity’ to a true grail for many collectors and DJs.
+It is our honour to finally offer it here officially for the first time once more.